Could “diet”, low-calorie, or weight loss drinks be contributing to your IBS?

 - Low-FODMAP.
 FODMAPs are sugars the body can’t digest.
 This is a diet avoids them.
 Check out our blog post on the low-FODMAP diet.

 But what about foods containing artificial sweeteners?
 Could they be contributing to symptoms commonly found in IBS?

 Just like in humans, the digestive tracts of mice have a collection of good and bad bacteria that must be in a perfect balance to ensure good health.
 Here I’ve written more about the affect bacteria has on your gut.

 After mice were given aspartame, sucralose, and saccharin, researchers found they were unable to tolerate sugar.
 Eating the artificial sweeteners changed the good bacteria in their digestive tract.

 Researchers studied the effects of artificial sweeteners in a small-scale human study.
 Seven people either ate or drank food containing saccharin (Sweet ‘n Low) at the maximum amount recommended for one week.
 When the week was over, four of the seven people had problems digesting sugar.
 Researchers then took some of their gut bacteria and transplanted it into mice that did not have gut bacteria.
 After the transplant, none of the mice could tolerate sugar either.(1)

-While more research is needed, these early findings suggest that eating and drinking artificial sweeteners negatively affect the good bacteria in your gut.
+While more research is needed, these early findings suggest that the good bacteria in your gut is negatively affected by eating and drinking artificial sweeteners.
 People with IBS are thought to already have gut bacteria that is out of balance.
 (2) Therefore, eating and drinking artificial sweeteners will only make this imbalance worse.

-People with IBS and other gut issues should limit or avoid eating and drinking food that contains artificial sweeteners.
+If you suffer from IBS or another gut issue, I recommend limiting or if possible, avoid eating and drinking food that contains artificial sweeteners.

 How artificial sweeteners affect bowel movements